Revelation 12 describes a war in heaven between two groups of angels. What did they fight about and what weapons did they use?

 who is to rule all the nations with a rod of iron;

-Rod of Iron – Revelation 19:11-21, describing Christ’s return, presents Jesus as the One using the rod of iron.
-He sits on “a white horse” (v11).
-“The armies which are in heaven … were following Him on white horses” (v14).
-“He will rule them (the nations) with a rod of iron” (v15).
-“His name is called The Word of God” (v13).
+Revelation 19:11-21, describing Christ’s return, presents Jesus as the One using the rod of iron.
+He sits on “a white horse” (Rev 19:11).
+“The armies which are in heaven … were following Him on white horses” (Rev 19:14).
+“He will rule them (the nations) with a rod of iron” (Rev 19:15).
+“His name is called The Word of God” (Rev 19:13).
 John—the author of Revelation—also wrote the gospel of John, and in it He refers to Jesus as “the Word” (John 1:1).
 Since the male child will “rule all the nations with a rod of iron,” He is Jesus Christ.

-Caught up to God – The male child “was caught up to God and to His throne” (12:5).
+The male child “was caught up to God and to His throne” (Rev 12:5).
 This is His ascension to heaven.
 Mark 16:19 reads, “the Lord Jesus … was received up into heaven and sat down at the right hand of God.”
-Verse 5 therefore covers the entire period from Christ’s birth to His ascension.
+Verse 5, therefore, covers the entire period from Christ’s birth to His ascension.

 We are now able to identify the woman of verses 1 and 2: